imandrec/Resources/Responsive.md

 <b>•HOW TO START</b>

-When you are done with your non-responsive website, the first thing to do is to paste this lines in the <head>
+When you are done with your non-responsive website, the first thing to do is to paste this lines in the "<head>"

      <meta name="viewport" content="width=device-width,initial-scale=1,maximum-scale=1,user-scalable=no">
      <meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1">